SabaSnd/german-french-translation/README.md

 - Generated synthetic data for testing.
 - Documented results and insights.

-## 📂 Project Structure
-- `notebooks/` — Google Colab notebooks for data processing and fine-tuning
-- `data/` — Dataset used for training and testing
-- `results/` — Evaluation results and model outputs
-- `report/` — Project reflection and documentation

 ## 🛠️ Technologies Used
 - Python, Hugging Face Transformers